hellgate75/dataflow-flow-centric-poc/README.md

-## Test locally without build the code
+## Test locally without building the code

 We provide a docker compose to simulate base environment.